 Upper Joffre Lakes

 Another 15 minutes on the Joffre Lakes hike, and you’ll have reached the highest lake.
-You can stay on the near side with the view of the mountains in front of you, or you can keep going towards the back of the lake.
+Most hikers will stay on this side with the view of the mountains in front of you.
+If you want to keep hiking, you can head towards the back of the lake.
 However, the views are not as grand.

-If you’re backpacking, this is where you’ll find campsites.
+For those backpacking, wrap around the lake counterclockwise.
+This is where you’ll find campsites.
 Regardless of where you end up, the views of Upper Joffre Lake will floor you.

 What to know if you’re backpacking Joffre Lakes